openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_ovms.md

 ![OVMS Benchmark Setup Diagram](../img/performance_benchmarks_ovms_02.png)

-- **OpenVINO™ Model Server** -- It is launched as a docker container on the server platform and it listens (and answers on) requests from clients.
-It is run on the same machine as the OpenVINO™ toolkit benchmark application in corresponding benchmarking.
-Models served by it are located in a local file system mounted into the docker container.
+- **OpenVINO™ Model Server** -- It is launched as a docker container on the server platform and it listens, and answers to, requests from clients.
+It is run on the same system as the OpenVINO™ toolkit benchmark application in corresponding benchmarking.
+Models served by it are placed in a local file system mounted into the docker container.
 The OpenVINO™ Model Server instance communicates with other components via ports over a dedicated docker network.

 - **Clients** -- They are run in a separated physical machine referred to as a client platform.
 Clients are implemented in Python3 programming language based on TensorFlow API and they work as parallel processes.
 Each client waits for a response from OpenVINO™ Model Server before it sends a new request.
 Clients also play a role in the verification of responses.